oscc-web/ysyx-docs-en/src/2306/baseline/baseline.md

 # Baseline overview

-The Baseline stage is the first formal learning stage of "One Student One Chip".
+The Baseline stage is the first formal learning stage of the "One Student One Chip".
 There are two goals in the Baseline stage
 * Running the NES game Super Mario on a processor designed by yourself
 * Understand in depth how Super Mario runs on the processor you designed